-Artist Spencer Tunick has been documenting the live nude figure in public, with photography and video, since 1992.
+Spencer Tunick has been documenting the live nude figure in public, with photography and video, since 1992.
 Since 1994, he has organized over 100 temporary site-related installations that encompass dozens, hundreds or thousands of volunteers, and his photographs are records of these events.
-The individuals en masse, without their clothing, grouped together, metamorphose into a new shape.
+In his early group works, the individuals en masse, without their clothing, grouped together, metamorphose into a new shape.
 The bodies extend into and upon the landscape like a substance.
 These group masses, which do not underscore sexuality, often become abstractions that challenge or reconfigure one's views of nudity and privacy.
 The work also refers to the complex issue of presenting art in permanent or temporary public spaces.

-Near the end of installations for the final setups he sometimes separates the participants into smaller groups to make additional works: sometimes by sex, sometimes by age, and even once by hair color.
-However, no one is ever excluded from an installation because of the color of their skin, ethnicity, gender identiy, sex, race, religion, or political affiliation.
+Near the end of installations, for the final setups, he sometimes separates the participants into smaller groups to make additional assemblages: sometimes by sex, sometimes by age, or even by hair color.
+However, no one is ever excluded from an installation because of the color of their skin, ethnicity, gender identity, sex, race, religion, or political affiliation.
 If you can make it to an installation you can participate, unless of course there are space limitations.

-Spencer Tunick's temporary site-specific installations have been commissioned by the XXV Biennial de Sao Paulo, Brazil (2002); Institut Cultura, Barcelona (2003); The Saatchi Gallery (2003); MOCA Cleveland (2004); Vienna Kunsthalle (2008) and MAMBO Museum of Modern Art, Bogota (2016), among others.
+Spencer Tunick's temporary site-specific photographic installations have been commissioned by the XXV Biennial de Sao Paulo, Brazil (2002); Institut Cultura, Barcelona (2003); The Saatchi Gallery (2003); MOCA Cleveland (2004); Vienna Kunsthalle (2008) and MAMBO Museum of Modern Art, Bogota (2016), among others.